Ebazhanov/linkedin-skill-assessments-quizzes/agile-methodologies/agile-methodologies-quiz.md

 - [ ] Ask the person who could not attend to reschedule the meeting based on their availability.
 - [x] Ask all meeting partecipants what they want to do about the one person's absence
 - [ ] Reschedule the meeting for when all necessary people can attend

+### Q105.
+What is Open Space?

+- [ ] a design concept for team rooms
+- [ ] a room for teams to demo their work
+- [ ] a placeholder in the code body for the future functionality
+- [x] a meeting format where participants create and manage the agenda